pingcap/blog/tidb-operator-your-tidb-operations-expert-for-kubernetes.md

 ### Strong stability

-TiDB Operator is a solid cornerstone on which we can enhance the stability of databases.
+TiDB Operator is the solid cornerstone on which we can enhance the stability of databases.

 * When the control plane fails, the nodes running TiDB are unaffected.
 * When a Kubernetes node running TiDB fails, TiDB Operator performs auto-failover and moves TiDB to other nodes.
 * When all nodes in the Kubernetes cluster fail, TiDB Operator by default retains all stores and makes sure that no data is lost.
 * What if a disastrous failure happens, say, the data center is flooded?
-TiDB Operator also performs regular backup for your data, so at least you can get the latest backup file and restore your data to a recent time point.
+TiDB Operator regularly backs up your data, so you can restore your data to a recent time point.

 ## Best practices: PayPay and Mashang Consumer Finance